oracle/cordova-plugin-oracle-idm-auth/README.md

 ```

 ### Documentation
-- Details of JavaScript API can be found in the [JSDocs](https://oracle.github.io/cordova-plugin-oracle-idm-auth/ "JSDocs")..
+* Details of JavaScript API can be found in the [JSDocs](https://oracle.github.io/cordova-plugin-oracle-idm-auth/ "JSDocs").
-- Error codes are documented in the [error codes](md/error-codes.md).
+* Error codes are documented in the [error codes](md/error-codes.md).
-- Frequently asked questions are answered in the [FAQ](md/faq.md).
+* Frequently asked questions are answered in the [FAQ](md/faq.md).

 ### Known Issues
 1. OpenID does not support implicit flow.
-1. Empty username and password login behavior is not consistent on Android and iOS.
-1. Offline login on iOS with connectivity mode AUTO does not work the first time.
-Work around is to recreate the authentication flow instance and try again.
-1. Invoking proceed handler multiple times without initiating a challenge results in app crash.
-Work around is to ensure that the proceed handler is invoked only once per challenge.
 1. iOS simulator only issue - Crashes with ```Assertion failure in -[KeychainItemWrapper writeToKeychain]```.
 This is an apple issue discussed [here](https://stackoverflow.com/questions/39561041/keychainitemwrapper-crash-on-ios10) and [here](https://forums.developer.apple.com/thread/51071).
 Work around for this issue is to [enable keychain sharing from xcode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html).

 ### [Contributing](CONTRIBUTING.md)